 The house was built by George Washington Parke Custis (known as "Washington" Custis), a grandson of Martha Custis Washington.
 Washington Custis was adopted by George and Martha Washington after his own father's death at Yorktown.
 The house was located on the northern third of the Abingdon Estate that Washington Custis had inherited.
 (The ruins of Abingdon House will be our next stop.)
 Arlington House was begun in 1802, with the north wing finished in 1803 and the south wing finished one year later.
 Construction of the middle section was delayed for some years because upon the death of George Washington and the sale of his estate, Washington Custis decided to buy as much of the George Washington memorabilia as he could.
 So the Custis family lived here in the two wings for some years before the center part of the house was finished in 1817.

 After the Union forces were routed at the Battle of Bull Run and had fled back to Washington, some of the Union dead were buried here at the order of General Montgomery C. Meigs, who had lost his son at Bull Run and put the cemetery here to make the house uninhabitable for the Lees after the war.
-During the war, the plight of the freed slaves from southern states living in squalid refugee camp conditions in Washington led to the creation of Freedmen's Village on the Arlington estate grounds.
+During the war, the plight of the freed formerly enslaved people from southern states living in squalid refugee camp conditions in Washington led to the creation of Freedmen's Village on the Arlington estate grounds.
 Many years after the war, the village was dismantled and its residents relocated.
 Some current residents of Arlington View neighborhood trace their families back to Freedmen's Village.

 The Potomac River bridges below you have always been important to Arlington's development.
 The oldest was built where Chain Bridge now stands (far out of sight upstream from here to your left).
 It was built in 1797 by the merchants of Georgetown in their struggle to dominate the commerce of the area.
 The first bridge there was washed away several times by floods before replacement by a suspension bridge that hung from huge chains.
 The chains are long gone, but it is still known as Chain Bridge.
 The second bridge site was known as the Long Bridge, and was built in 1808 where the 14th Street Bridge is today, to your right.
 Next, the merchants of Alexandria, who were Georgetown's chief rivals, lobbied successfully for the Aqueduct Bridge, built in the 1840s on the current site of Key Bridge (to your left) to carry the C&O canal in a raised channel across the Potomac and down to Alexandria.
 Memorial Bridge (directly in front of you) was built in 1932 as a memorial to the reuniting of North and South, the reason for the wide sidewalks and ornamental railing.
 The various other standard Interstate bridges were all built in the 1960s or even more recently.